matthew-brett/pydagogue/git_annex_from_scratch.md

 ## Which files go where

-Consider setting `annex.largefiles` entries in your `.gitattributes` file to tell Git-Annex which files it should handle (as GAOs) and which Git should handle.
+Consider setting `annex.largefiles` entries with `git annex config`, or in your `.gitattributes` file, to tell Git-Annex which files it should handle (as GAOs) and which Git should handle.
 See the [annex.largefiles page](https://git-annex.branchable.com/tips/largefiles) for details.
 Note that `annex.largefiles` just identifies files that Git-Annex should handle.
 You can use values for `annex.largefiles` to make Git-Annex always operate on files